 What is Randonauting?

-Many randonauts report odd, interesting, and personally meaningful experiences and observations at these anomalous random locations.
-You can read up on thousands of randonaut journeys and the interesting experiences people have while randonauting on the subreddit.
+Many randonauts report odd, interesting, and personally meaningful experiences at these anomalous random locations.
+You can read up on thousands of randonaut journeys and the interesting experiences people have had while randonauting on the subreddit.
 If you stumbled upon this article out of curiosity for the project or you’re just naturally adventurous, chances are you will enjoy randonauting.
 So go ahead and give it a try, you might just discover some interesting things!

 That is just the very beginning of what the Fatum project and randonaut community are truly all about.
 Behind the scenes there are countless questions to be asked about the fundamental inner workings of this process and its implications towards our understanding of reality.
-By looking at randonauts reports and conducting various experiments, we can begin to further understand the underlying physical properties and concepts that cause these deeply personal experiences at anomalous locations.
+By looking at randonauts reports and conducting various experiments, perhaps we can begin to further understand the underlying physical properties and concepts that cause these personal experiences at anomalous locations.
 The Fatum Project is still very much in its early stages of development, and there is lots to be done to further understand what exactly it is that the community is grappling with, if anything at all.

 Diving Deeper: Quantum Random Points

 In order to better understand whats going on behind the scenes when you generate your locations, It’s necessary to understand the different types of locations and how those locations are found.
 Below are the three common point types that can be generated which you’ll see tossed around among randonauts.
 These are (as of writing this article) the three current fundamental types of points that can be generated using the telegram bot.